aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/30_state machine/_index.en.md

 >}}

 {{% notice warning %}}
-Make sure that **ONLY** the **Add original input to output using ResultPath** option is chosen.
+Make sure that *ONLY* the **Add original input to output using ResultPath** option is chosen.
 If either of the other two check boxes are selected, you will likely receive a failure when executing the state machine.
 {{% /notice %}}

 ➡️ Step 10: Add an error handler.

 Next, let's configure a message to be sent *only* when the face detection Lambda emits an exception.
 With the **Face Detection** state selected, click on the **Error handling** tab.
 Click the **+ Add new catcher** button and configure Catcher #1 to have the following details:

-1. Errors: Type `PhotoDoesNotMeetRequirementError` and press **Enter**
+1. Errors: Add two error types to catch.
+Type `PhotoDoesNotMeetRequirementError` and press **Enter**, Type `InvalidS3ObjectException` and press **Enter**
 1. Fallback state: Select **Photo Does Not Meet Requirement** from the drop-down list
 1. ResultPath: Enter `$.errorInfo`